 If properly designed and screened, parking facilities can make a positive contribution to the overall character and provide an attractive pedestrian environment.
-Parking facilities should be integrated into the overall site plan and designed in a consistent manner for efficient access and enhancement of the appearance of the site The design of parking facilities should receive special attention to ensure harmonious blending with adjacent buildings and public gathering spaces (refer to General Plan Policies UD-A.11).
+Parking facilities should be integrated into the overall site plan and designed in a consistent manner for efficient access and enhancement of the appearance of the site.
+The design of parking facilities should receive special attention to ensure harmonious blending with adjacent buildings and public gathering spaces (refer to General Plan Policy UD-A.11).

-- 4.4-13 Structured parking fronting Main Street shall be "wrapped" with commercial, office and/or residential except for parking entries and paseo connections. - 4.4-14 Exposed structured parking façades shall include architectural and landscape elements that effectively screen vehicles, lighting, garage ceilings, and slab edges (refer to General Plan Policies UD-A.11e). - 4.4-15 The design of the architectural screening layer shall complement the overall building design.
+- 4.4-12 Exposed structured parking façades shall include architectural and landscape elements that effectively screen vehicles, lighting, garage ceilings, and slab edges (refer to General Plan Policy UD-A.11e). - 4.4-13 The design of the architectural screening layer shall complement the overall building design.

-- 4.4-16 Visibility should be maximized for vehicles entering individual parking spaces, circulating within a parking facility and entering and exiting a parking facility. - 4.4-17 Entrance drives to structured parking (including underground parking) should be located and designed to minimize interference with pedestrian movement. - 4.4-18 Queuing spaces or queuing areas shall not interfere with parking spaces, parking aisles, loading areas, internal circulation or driveway access. - 4.4-19 There should be a convenient, clear, safe and efficient internal circulation system within parking structures for both vehicular and pedestrian traffic including appropriate signage and placement of pedestrian circulation cores. - 4.4-20 Structured parking fronting El Camino Real and Del Mar Heights Road shall be architecturally integrated into the overall building to minimize the negative visual impacts.
+- 4.4-14 Visibility should be maximized for vehicles entering individual parking spaces, circulating within a parking facility and entering and exiting a parking facility. - 4.4-15 Entrance drives to structured parking (including underground parking) should be located and designed to minimize interference with pedestrian movement. - 4.4-16 Queuing spaces or queuing areas shall not interfere with parking spaces, parking aisles, loading areas, internal circulation or driveway access. - 4.4-17 There should be a convenient, clear, safe and efficient internal circulation system within parking structures for both vehicular and pedestrian traffic including appropriate signage and placement of pedestrian circulation cores. - 4.4-18 Parking structures should be screened with a combination of architectural elements, vertical planting and on-grade planting that, combined, create a pleasant landscaped edge to the generously designed walking connections.